04 Connecting dots, house, cube and more

 Steps

-- Mark the coordinates as given in the below examples.
+• Mark the coordinates as given in the examples below.

 A cube

-The eight corners of a cube are named A To H. The 12 ribs complete the cube.
+The eight corners of a cube are named A to H. The 12 edges complete the cube.
 Some of them are marked as ‘dashed’ because they are invisible lines.
 In coordinates and lines they can be listed as follows:

 Pyramid

-- The floor of a pyramid is similar as of a cube.
-From the four corners sides go up to the top ‘T”.
+• The floor of a pyramid is similar to that of a cube.
+From the four corners, sides go up to the top ‘T’.

 Share and surprise; connect the dots

-You can create a list of coordinates for someone else or you might receive a list of coordinates from someone else.
-Provide instructions to mark the coordinates and how they should be connected.
-In the list is an ‘hidden’ image that will appear only when you follow the instructions carefully.
+You can create a list of coordinates for someone else, or you might receive a list of coordinates from someone else.
+Provide instructions on how to mark the coordinates and how they should be connected.
+In the list there is ‘hidden’ image that will appear only when you follow the instructions carefully.

 More details

-For more detail in the image you can work with halves like 3.5, 6 etc. The level of detail of the image can be increased by working not only with straight lines.
+For more detail in the image, you can work with halves like 3.5, 6, etc. The level of detail of the image can be increased by working not only with straight lines.
 Curved lines could be indicated as ‘cu’’ or ‘cl’.
-The ‘u’ refers to upper half of a circle.
-The ‘l’ to the lower half of the circle.
+The ‘u’ refers to the upper half of a circle and the ‘l’ refers to the lower half of the circle.